 A review of the statistics since 2009 finds that 17 deaths, nearly 3,500 injuries, and about $139 million in property damage has been attributed to vehicles colliding with deer in North Carolina.

 Still, a collision with a deer isn’t itself the greatest risk.
-Experts worry that when motorists try extreme maneuvers to avoid a collision with wildlife, they risk losing control of their cars—thereby causing a serious North Carolina motor vehicle accident.
+Experts worry that when motorists try extreme maneuvers to avoid a collision with wildlife, they risk losing control of their cars—thereby causing a serious North Carolina auto accident.
 State Traffic Engineer Kevin Lacy told reporters, “If you can’t avoid a deer, it is better to hit it than to lose control of your vehicle and cause a bigger accident.”

 The Department of Transportation has been sharing tips for avoiding vehicle crashes with deer.
 Among those recommendations: